Pat Tillman

-Tillman was the third professional football player to be killed in combat after Bob Kalsu and Don Steinbrunner, who both died during the Vietnam War.
 Tillman was posthumously promoted from specialist to corporal.
 He also posthumously received the Silver Star and Purple Heart medals.

 Early life and education

 Tillman was born on November 6, 1976, in Fremont, California, the son of Mary (Spalding) and Patrick Kevin Tillman.
-The oldest of three sons, with Kevin and Richard as the other two, Tillman played competitive football.
+The oldest of three sons, Tillman played competitive football.
 He went to Bret Harte Middle School and helped lead Leland High School to the Central Coast Division I Football Championship.
 Tillman did not always play football.
 In his freshman year of high school, he was catcher for his baseball team, but did not make the varsity team.
 In his sophomore year he decided to concentrate on football.
 Tillman then went to Arizona State University on a football scholarship.

 Tillman was very close to his family and high school friends.
-He repeatedly mentioned in his personal journals during wartime service that he drew strength from and deeply valued his closest friendships, parents, wife and family.
+He repeatedly mentioned in his personal journals during wartime service that he drew strength from and deeply valued his closest friendships, parents, wife, and family.
 Tillman was very committed to his high school sweetheart, Marie Ugenti, whom he married shortly before his enlistment in the Army.
 He also was very close with his brother, Kevin, who enlisted with and served alongside him.

 College career

 He started his college career as a linebacker for Arizona State University in 1994, when he secured the last remaining scholarship for the team.
 Tillman excelled as a linebacker at Arizona State, despite being relatively small for the position at 5 ft 11 in tall.
 As a junior, he helped his team go undefeated that season as well as helping them make it to the Rose Bowl that year.
 In 1997, he was voted the Pac-10 Defensive Player of the Year.
 In the same year, Tillman was also named Arizona State's MVP.

 Tillman majored in marketing and graduated in three and a half years with a 3.85 GPA.
 He also earned many academic awards including: the Clyde B. Smith Academic Award in 1996 and 1997; the Sporting News Honda Scholar-Athlete of the Year in 1997; and the 1998 Sun Angel Student Athlete of Year.
-He was inducted into the College Football Hall of Fame in 2010.
-Tillman was also posthumously inducted into the Arizona Sports Hall of Fame in 2018.
+He was inducted into the College Football Hall of Fame in 2010, and was also posthumously inducted into the Arizona Sports Hall of Fame in 2018.